websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     ```

-1. Here you can choose whether to use React to process fragment JavaScript before importing the fragment to Liferay.
-This option requires Liferay 7.3+.
-If you're using Liferay version 7.2 or below, decline using React.
-For the purpose of this tutorial, please decline using React.
+1. Choose whether to use React or another JavaScript framework.
+React requires Liferay 7.3+.
+For this tutorial, please decline using React.

     ```bash
     ?
 Use React (or other JS framework)?
 No
     ```

-1. Since you declined using React, the toolkit asks whether you want to use the new editable element syntax.
-This is available for Liferay 7.3+.
-If you're using Liferay version 7.2 or below, please decline using the new syntax.
+1. Use the new editable element syntax for Liferay 7.3+.

     ```bash
     ?
 Use new data-lfr editable syntax?
 Yes